hpinmetaverse/Retinal-Glaucoma_segmentation/README.md

 # Retinal Glaucoma Segmentation

-Production-ready TensorFlow implementation of a U-Net model for simultaneous optic disc and optic cup segmentation on retinal fundus images from the DRISTI dataset.
+Production-ready TensorFlow implementation of a U-Net model for simultaneous optic disc and optic cup segmentation on retinal fundus images.
 ## Project Overview

 This repository trains a multi-channel U-Net to segment two anatomical structures in retinal fundus images: